Kamil Mazek

-Kamil Mazek (born 22 July 1994) is a Polish professional footballer who plays as a midfielder for IV liga Subcarpathia club KS Wiązownica.
+Kamil Mazek (born 22 July 1994) is a Polish professional footballer who plays as a midfielder for regional league club ŁKS Łowisko.

 Club career

 Dolcan Ząbki

-On 20 July 2013, he was loaned from Legia Warsaw to I liga club Dolcan Ząbki.
+On 20 July 2013, Mazek was loaned from Legia Warsaw to I liga club Dolcan Ząbki.
 He spent in Ząbki one and a half years and played almost 50 games.

 Ruch Chorzów

 On 23 January 2015, Mazek signed two-and-a-half-year contract with Ekstraklasa side Ruch Chorzów.
 He debuted in the Ekstraklasa on 18 July 2015.

 Zagłębie Lubin

 On 28 February 2017, he moved to Zagłębie Lubin on a three-and-a-half-year deal.

 Arka Gdynia

 On 21 July 2020, Mazek joined Arka Gdynia on a two-year contract.